CORONAVIRUS (COVID-19) INFORMATION

 Will the audit time be reduced?

-Even though we are not able to audit on-site we still have the same UKAS guidelines to follow when it comes to the number of days per audit.
+Whether conducted remotely or onsite, we still have the same UKAS guidelines to follow when it comes to the number of days per audit.
 Therefore, audit time will not be reduced and fees will remain the same.

 We still want to reschedule.